Beat (2000 film): Production

+Casting

+Courtney Love's casting as Joan Vollmer was announced in June 1999, at which point Norman Reedus had also been cast as Lucien Carr.
+Kiefer Sutherland's casting as William S. Burroughs was announced by The Hollywood Reporter in July 1999.

 Filming

-Principal photography of Beat took place in Mexico City in the summer of 1999.
-The apartment building which Vollmer and Burroughs are shown residing in the film was located across the street from the actual apartment building the couple shared, and in which Vollmer was killed.
+Principal photography of Beat took place in Mexico City in the summer of 1999, beginning on July 26.
+The apartment building which Vollmer and Burroughs are shown residing in the film was located across the street from the actual apartment building the couple shared.
+Vollmer was killed in a nearby apartment building which also housed a bar, The Bounty, which Burroughs frequented.
 Walkow had initially sought to shoot in the original apartment, but upon arriving in Mexico City to scout locations, discovered the building had recently been demolished.

 Post-production

 Originally, Walkow intended to structure the film chronologically into two separate acts, with the first documenting Vollmer and Burroughs' meeting in 1944 New York City, and the second on their life in 1951 Mexico City.
 However, he instead decided to present the 1944 backstory in the form of flashbacks, with Ginsberg narrating.

+After completing filming, Love commented that "it was a great role," but unfavorably described the film's script as "lousy."

 Release

 Beat premiered at the Sundance Film Festival on January 29, 2000, and was subsequently entered into the 22nd Moscow International Film Festival.
+It also screened at the USA Film Festival in Dallas, Texas on April 28, 2000.